Pete Burns: Early life

-Burns was born the youngest of two children on 5 August 1959, in Port Sunlight, Wirral.
+Burns was born the younger of two children on 5 August 1959, in Port Sunlight, Wirral.
 Burns's mother, Evelina Maria Bettina Quittner Von Hudec, was born in Heidelberg, Germany, and, according to his autobiography, her first marriage was to a German Freiherr.
 As her father was Jewish, she moved to Vienna to escape the Nazis.
 At a tea dance in Vienna, she met an English soldier from Liverpool named Francis Burns.
 Until he was 5, Burns spoke only German which resulted in local children spending days outside his house shouting "Heil Hitler".
 From a young age, Burns developed a penchant for wearing costumes and he became obsessed with Native American culture going so far as to wear an Indian headdress constantly along with having his mother put up a tepee at his school playground.
 By his own admission, Burns was a lonely child who preferred drawing and painting to interacting with other children.

 Burns stated that he inherited his love of fashion from his mother: "She'd do five costume changes a day and had a real thing about make-up.
 Every day at 5:30 a.m., she'd barricade herself into the front room and do her face."
 Burns also later described his mother's alcoholism, drug addiction, and multiple suicide attempts which were the result of her having suffered a nervous breakdown when she learned the fate of her family members during World War II.
 However, he maintained that she was "absolutely the best mother in the world" despite the child abuse he experienced: